trueauracoral/GreaseMonkey-Redirect/README.md

 ## **Not** GreaseMonkey
 - https://github.com/libredirect/libredirect <br>
-A fork of [Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect), which supports a lot more proxy sites and is very active.
+A fork of [Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect), which supports a lot more frontends and is very active.
 - https://github.com/einaregilsson/Redirector

 # Contribute